 No matter what you do for a living, there are certain things that can be done now that will help.
 And if you have a professional license, there are certain things you must do now.

 Q. How do I choose the right attorney for my case?

-Just because a person is an attorney does not mean they are qualified to handle your DUI / OVWI.
-Just because an attorney has a criminal defense practice does not mean they are qualified to handle your DUI / OVWI.
+Just because a person is an attorney does not mean they are qualified to handle your DUI / OVWI case.
+Simply “practicing” criminal defense does not mean an attorney is qualified to handle your DUI / OVWI case.
 DUI/ OVWI cases are extremely technical, involving not only the facts and the law, but also science.
-Please be sure that the attorney who represents you does not just do DUI / OVWI’s on the side.
+Please be sure that the attorney who represents you does not do a few DUI / OVWIs on the side.
 Have them show you their credentials.
 Have them show you the DUI / OVWI specific training they have completed.

 Attorney Marc Lopez is a former DUI/ OVWI Prosecutor who has attended hundreds of hours on DUI / OVWI training.
 Attorney Lopez has completed all of the National College of DUI Defense’s Science-based curriculum.
 And he has won cases using what he has learned to educate the jury on the science behind DUI / OVWI.

 Q. What can I do now to help my case?